Woodseats: St Chad's Church

-It has regular Sunday services at 9am and 11.00am as well as youth activities, small groups and a thriving Third Age Ministry reaching out to older people in the community.

 Other notable buildings

 Other places of note include: The Double Six Youth Club and Woodseats Scout Unit.

 The Roddick Building

 Woodseats Medical Centre, Woodseats Library, Lloyds Pharmacy

 Opening in 2017, The Roddick Building is built on the site of the old Woodseats Library.
 Built as a community hub by the owners of the Medical Centre, it houses both the Public Library on the ground floor, the Medical Centre on the second floor and offices related to the Medical Centre on the third floor.
 There is also a Lloyds Pharmacy attached next to the main entrance.

-The building is step free access, with the Library being on the bottom floor, and with two lifts serving the Medical Centre, there are two Disabled Parking bays but the rest of the parking is for Staff only.
+The building is step free access, with the Library being on the bottom floor, and with two lifts serving the Medical Centre, there are two Disabled Parking bays but the rest of the parking is for staff only.

 Woodseats Police Station

 A station which used to have an incident desk, Woodseats Police Station lost this amenity in the mid-2000s.
-The station is a staffed station, but has no public access.
+The station is staffed, but has no public access.
 It is the base for the Sheffield South West Policing Team.